 This Great Harlot is pictured as having a corrupting influence in the world: “with whom the kings of the earth have committed fornication, and the inhabitants of the earth were made drunk with the wine of her fornication.”
 (Revelation 17:2) In the empires of man this corrupting influence of the Great Harlot always seemed to show up in their declining years before they were eventually defeated by a new up-and-coming Beast empire.

 But in this modern age the second “beast from the earth” will not operate in the same way as the Great Harlot, sitting on and oppressing the Sea-Beast.
 Instead, the new commercial regime of the False Prophet will accompany and support the Antichrist’s rise to power.
 The Earth-Beast will use his wealth and other resources to catapult the “first beast” into authority and will help him rule the world of the future.

 The Great Harlot, on the other hand, will oppose the rise of the new world order under the two new up-and-coming “beasts”.
 As a result of this, she will suffer catastrophic destruction and defeat, as outlined in Revelation 17-18.
-(But that is another subject, beyond the scope of the present study.)
+(But that is another subject, covered in the series of post Fall of the Great Harlot.)

 So far, our look at modern history has helped us to understand how the Earth-Beast can symbolize an economic system or empire.
 But Scripture also symbolizes this Beast as a specific person.
 (Revelation 19:20, 20:10) To pinpoint who this might be is pretty much impossible now.
 But a look into recent history can offer some helpful context.